 Part of being a public institution of higher education — as opposed to many of the private institutions that we at CollegeVine write about — means that UGA may make their final admissions decisions based on factors like GPA and test scores, and soft factors like essays are given less weight.
-Though ensuring your stats are up to UGA’s standards is the most important thing you can do to increase your chances at admission, strong essays can also have a significant impact on your application.
+Though ensuring your stats are up to the university’s standards is the most important thing you can do to increase your chances at admission, strong essays can also have a significant impact on your application.

 Here are the four essay questions for this admissions cycle, with Essay 1 being required (200-300 words) and Essays 2-4 being three options from which the applicant can select two (150-200 words).

-For all these prompts, you may find it helpful to write out longer responses with everything you could possibly include in them, and weed down your reponses from there until you’re within the maximum word count.
+For all these essay prompts, you may find it helpful to write out longer responses with everything you could possibly include in them and weed down your responses from there until you’re within the maximum word count.
 This can help you ensure your responses contain all essential information and no fluff.

-Now that we’ve discussed a general approach to getting around tight word limits, let’s tackle these prompts one by one:
+Now that we’ve discussed a general approach to getting around tight word limits, let’s tackle these prompts one by one.

 (Required) The UGA faculty has defined the qualities that the student body should demonstrate in the Admissions Philosophy Statement.
 After reviewing this, help us understand which of your qualities will add value to our community of scholars.
 (200-300 words)

 The first prompt requires you to have read the UGA Admissions Philosophy Statement and given it some thought.
-Principally, it calls for a UGA scholar to commit to the conservation and enhancement of our society’s intellectual, cultural, and environmental heritage.
+Principally, it calls for a University of Georgia scholar to commit to the conservation and enhancement of our society’s intellectual, cultural, and environmental heritage.
 While this statement echoes the concepts of many upstanding colleges, it also emphasizes more uncommon sentiments, such as an understanding and respect of foreign cultures, as well as commitment to citizenship.

 This question also forces you to demonstrate the amount of high-level introspection you have done, such that you are able to relate and connect your personal qualities to your activities to effectively answer the prompt.
 A tale only of what you have done will not go as far as explaining what the experience meant to you, how it changed you, and how that change will cause you to impact the UGA community in a similar manner.

 Describe a problem, possibly related to your area of study, which you would like to solve.
 Explain its importance to you and what actions you would take to solve this issue.
 (150-200 words)